oils-for-unix/oils/doc/deprecations.md

     }
     echo $not_mutated

-However, you don't even need a subshell for some idioms:
+However, in most cases you shouldn't even need a subshell:

 No: